DandyLyons/notes/content/Library/The Bible (WEB)/01 - Genesis/Themes/Theme of Laughter in Genesis.md

 What shall we learn from this theme?
 Why is any of this helpful?
 I can see these valuable takeaways:

 ### Nothing is Ambiguous to God
-Both Abraham and Sarah outwardly laugh (in Gen 17 and 18), but their laughter is not genuine.
-It is sarcastic and disbelieving.
+Both Abraham and Sarah outwardly laugh (in Genesis 17 and 18), but their laughter is not genuine.
+It is sarcastic and unbelieving.
 But God was not fooled.
 They *spoke in their heart* (i.e. thought) thoughts of disbelief and God heard these thoughts.

 In life, we are often faced with people around us who laugh.
 It can be very difficult to tell if they are laughing *with* us or laughing *at* us.
 Are they laughing as our friend or are they mocking us as an enemy?
 What makes it even worse is that when we accuse them of mocking us, they often deny it.
 They claim that they are laughing as a friend.
 Worse yet, they have [[plausible deniability]].

-It should be comfort to us then that our God is a wise judge.
+It should comfort us, then, that our God is a wise judge.
 He is not fooled by anything.
 He sees all things as they truly are, not as they merely appear to be.
 We can trust that He will make all things right.

 ### Our God Brings Joyous Laughter
 >[[Gen-21#v6|Genesis 21.6]] Sarah said, "God has made me [[Theme of Laughter in Genesis|laugh]].
 Everyone who hears will laugh with me."

 We serve a God who brings laughter.
 Not just any laughter, but joyous laughter.
 Here, I'm not talking about scornful or mocking laughter.
 God brought joyous laughter to Abraham and Sarah by miraculously providing their son Isaac in their old age.
 God fulfilled His promise to them.

 Furthermore, Sarah says "*Everyone who hears me will laugh with me.*" I believe that she was speaking prophetically here.
 When you hear of her story, doesn't it make you laugh with joy?
-But what should cause us even more joy is what was to come through Isaac.
+But what should cause us even more joy is what was still to come through Isaac.

 Isaac begot Jacob (*heel-grabber*), who was also named Israel (*struggles with God*).
 Out of Isaac (laughter and joy), came Israel (pain and heartache).
-Israel (the person and the nation) experienced much pain.
+Israel (both the person and the nation) experienced much pain.
 They also caused much pain.
 The Bible is woefully pregnant with story after story of abuse.
 Why?
 Why would a good God let all of this happen?
 We find our hope here:

 >[[Gal-03#v16|Galatians 3.16]] Now the promises were spoken to Abraham and to his offspring.
 He doesn't say, "To descendants", as of many, but as of one, "To your offspring", which is Christ.